A Field Guide to the

 (jumper vs. crab)

-Both small, diurnal, sit on flowers and foliage, don't build webs.
+Both small, daytime, sit on flowers and foliage, don't build webs.
 Posture and eyes.
 Jumpers have two huge anterior median eyes and short legs held close.
 Crab spiders have all small eyes (sometimes on turrets) and the front two leg pairs much longer and held sideways.

 Araneidae vs. Tetragnathidae